When you hit the Georgian capital Tbilisi in 1992 you stayed at the Metechi Palace Hotel. Everyone did.

 Gamsakhurdia, a droopy-eyed scientist and writer with a crooked moustache who led the Society of St Ilya the Righteous, played an important role in the Front.
 He attacked anyone who suggested compromise with the regime and pushed a hardcore nationalism.
 His hatred of the Soviet Union was deeply rooted.
-The literary critic, academic, and translator of TS Eliot and Charles Baudelaire had lived a double life under communism as a secret underground nationalist activist and samizdat publisher.
-Gamasakhurdia’s father was a writer, famous in Georgia but harassed by the state because of his opposition to the USSR.
-His son followed his policies, being arrested several times in the 1950s for Georgian nationalist activities, once being locked up in a mental hospital for six months on a spurious diagnosis.
+A literary critic, academic, and translator of TS Eliot and Charles Baudelaire, Gamsakhurdia had lived a double life under communism as a secret underground nationalist activist and samizdat publisher.
+His father was a writer, famous in Georgia but harassed by the state for opposing the USSR.
+His son followed the same political path, being arrested several times in the 1950s for Georgian nationalist activities, once being locked up in a mental hospital for six months on a spurious diagnosis.

 The prestige of his father initially cushioned Gamasakhurdia’s frequent arrests but in 1977 he got three year’s hard labour for his human rights work, mostly with Georgians living in minority dominated areas of the country.
 There was an international outcry but what got him home two years later was a confession (“how wrong was the road I had taken when I disseminated literature hostile to the Soviet state”) which he frequently had to defend against other nationalists.
 It was tactical, he told them.
 He returned to Tbilisi and kept the flame of Georgian nationalism burning.

 The flames burned higher after 9 April until there was huge popular support for Georgian independence.
 By the autumn of 1989 nearly 90% of the population wanted their country independent.
 The communist party may have remained in power but no-one was listening.